HiPS: Hierarchical PDF Segmentation of Doctrinal Legal Books: Dataset Details

+Figure \ref{fig:prefix} illustrates the diversity of formatting options authors have chosen for headings.
+The two most common types are number prefixes or no prefixes at all.
+The latter makes the task of heading detection harder for text-only methods that do not rely on structural or visual cues.
 Figure~\ref{fig:comparison} visualizes the relationship between the maximum hierarchy levels found in the PDF outline metadata and those verified through manual annotation.
 The distribution reveals several mismatches between the actual structure and the metadata of the PDF.
-For example, a cluster of 6 files marked with maximum depth 2 in the metadata were found to have actual depths of 5 in the ground truth.
-Similarly, metadata levels 3 and 4 were associated with a wide spread of actual depths, indicating that TOC metadata alone is often insufficiently reliable for accurately assessing structural depth.
-On the other hand, metadata indicating maximum depths of 6 and 7 were aligned with their annotated counterparts, suggesting greater consistency at the deeper end of the spectrum.
-Given the higher quality of TOCs in deeply structured textbooks, we hypothesize that the TOC-Based PageParser achieves strong performance at these levels.
+Given the higher quality of TOCs in deeply structured books, we hypothesize that the TOC-Based PageParser achieves strong performance at these levels.